yavats/hl1-scripts/README.md

 ```
 Example: `bind key +duckroll`

-### 3. Fps Scripts: hold, toggle, 4 fps for one frame
+### 3. Fps scripts: hold, toggle, 4 fps for one frame
 #### Hold script
 *If you want other value, just change the first fps value (20 fps on here) and replace `20` with something else in all the aliases (`fps_20`, `+/-fps_20_hold`, `fps_20_reset`)*
 ```